-If you are using chains when the conditions are rainy or snowy, the chains will work better if there is some wheelspin permitted as they dig in and create traction for your car.
+If you use chains in rainy or snowy conditions, they will work better if some wheelspin is permitted as they dig in and create traction for your car.

-At all other times, you are much better off leaving your traction control system on.
+You are much better off leaving your traction control system on at all other times.

-There are several issues that can cause problems with your traction control system.
-Here’s the list:
+Several issues can cause problems with your traction control system.
+Here's the list:

 If your traction control system switch is faulty, it may keep the TCS off when you want it to be on.

-Your traction control system depends on correct information about each wheel’s traction situation.
+Your traction control system depends on correct information about each wheel's traction situation.
 This is provided by the sensors on each wheel, which monitor their speed and rate of slippage, if any.
-If a sensor wears out, is damaged, or its wires become broken or disconnected, the sensor will not be able to transmit this information to the TCS computer.
+If a sensor wears out is damaged, or its wires become broken or disconnected, the sensor cannot transmit this information to the TCS computer.

 If the computer that is charged with analyzing the input from the wheel sensors fails, the traction control system will be unable to operate.

-Your traction control system is closely integrated with your anti-lock braking system, and shares many components.
-If there is a sensor or computer malfunction in your ABS, it is very likely that the fault will show up in your TCS.
+Your traction control system is closely integrated with your anti-lock braking system and shares many components.
+If there is a sensor or computer malfunction in your ABS, the fault will likely appear in your TCS.

-To be sure that the problem with your traction control system is limited to the electronic components, your mechanic should also check out the mechanical parts that are related to your traction control system.
-There are many mechanical issues that can produce wheel slip, from engine power delivery issues to transmission shifting to bad axles, driveshafts, or CV joints.
-These things should be ruled in or out, and then repaired as necessary.
+To be sure that the problem with your traction control system is limited to the electronic components, your mechanic should also check out the mechanical parts related to your traction control system.
+Many mechanical issues can produce wheel slip, from engine power delivery issues to transmission shifting to bad axles, driveshafts, or CV joints.
+These things should be ruled in or out and then repaired as necessary.

-As with most types of car repairs, prices can vary widely, depending on who is doing the job, the degree of difficulty, and the cost of the parts.
-Because the traction control system involves the actions of both electronic and mechanical parts, the repairs involved could be limited to a single part or might require replacement and/or repairs to several components.
+As with most car repairs, prices vary widely, depending on who is doing the job, the degree of difficulty, and the cost of the parts.
+Because the traction control system involves the actions of both electronic and mechanical parts, the repairs involved could be limited to a single part or might require replacement and repairs to several components.

-Depending on the year, make, and model of your car, repairing the traction control system could run anywhere from a hundred dollars to well over a thousand dollars.
-The best course of action is to call a well-rated repair shop and get a firm diagnosis of your traction control system problem.
+Depending on your car's year, make, and model, repairing the traction control system could run anywhere from a hundred dollars to well over a thousand dollars.
+The best action is to call a well-rated repair shop and get a firm diagnosis of your traction control system problem.
 Then you will have a better idea of what repairs will cost.

 Is It Worth Repairing Your Traction Control Warning Light?

-If you do need your traction control system repaired, and your car is otherwise in good running condition, it is definitely worth fixing.
-This is because you can’t drive your car safely if the wheels are prone to slipping when the roads get slippery.
+It is worth fixing if you need your traction control system repaired and your car is otherwise in good running condition.
+You can't drive your car safely if the wheels are prone to slipping when the roads get slippery.
 And if the ABS is also affected, your anti-lock brakes will no longer work.
-Driving in wet or snowy weather has just become extremely hazardous.
+Driving in wet or snowy weather has become extremely hazardous.

-But if you do live where the roads get wet, your car is very old, it has a lot of miles on it, is not particularly reliable, and the cost of fixing your traction control system is high, you have a decision to make.
+But if you live where the roads get wet, your car is ancient, has a lot of miles on it, is not particularly reliable, and the cost of fixing your traction control system is high, so you have a decision to make.
 Here are some questions to ask yourself:

 - What is your car worth?